 Chapter Two: Rich Kid Blues

 Although Jimmy's popularity has increased the "Preppies" faction continues to belittle him.
 This chapter sees Jimmy earn the respect of the "Preppies".

 Chapter Three: Love Makes the World Go Round.

-This chapter is set around Christmas at the school.
-Jimmy manages to get himself involved in a situation with the Greasers' leader, Johnny Vincent and his girlfriend, Lola.
+Set at Christmas time, Jimmy manages to get himself involved in a situation with the "Greaser faction" in particular with the Greaser faction leader, Johnny Vincent, and his girlfriend, Lola.

 Chapter Four: A Healthy Mind in a Healthy Body and Other Lies.